Reporting disrepair issues

 If you have any problems with the property while you are living there you should contact your landlord/agent in the first instance.
+Depending on the urgency, allow up to 14 days for the disrepair to be investigated.

 If your landlord does not respond to your verbal requests for repairs to be carried out, we suggest that you follow up the request in writing.